Ms-Amira/Tamagotchi-Project/README.md

 ## Technologies Used
-* I used html for my tags, css for decorating and JS for functionality.
+* I used HTML for my tags, CSS for decorating and JS for functionality.

 ## Next Steps
 * I plan on animating the pet and having the animation filter through the growth cycle of the pet.